amitnissan/LyricsGeneration/README.md

 Then, you'll choose the subject - that will be the opening of our new generates song.

 ```
-Enter a sentence you wish Avicii start with (for example: "COVID-19 was like a"...):
+Enter a sentence you wish Avicii start with (for example: "COVID-19 was like a"...).
+Plain text no quotes needed:
 ```

-After entering the subject, you will see the following message.
-Please allow some time, as the model fine tune itself with the artist of choice:
+After entering the subject (plain text no quotes), you will see the following message:

 ```
 *・゜・*:.。.*.。.:*・☆・゜・*:.。.*.。.:*・☆・゜・*:.。.*.。.:*・☆・゜・*:.。.:*・☆・゜・*:.。.*.。.:*・゜・*
 		♪♫♪ Generating a new song by Avicii talking about 'COVID-19 was like a'... ♪♫♪
 ```

 After the process is done, you'll see:

 ```
 *・゜・*:.。.*.。.:*・☆・゜・*:.。.*.。.:*・☆・゜・*:.。.*.。.:*・☆・゜・*:.。.:*・☆・゜・*:.。.*.。.:*・゜・*
 		♪♫♪ This is 'COVID-19 was like a' by Avicii ♪♫♪
 ```

 And your generated newly born song right after.
 Enjoy!